alan-christopher/spiels/misc/motorcycle.md

 ## Motorcycles as Transit

-For better or worse, cars are the de facto standard transit solution for most Americans, so we will use them as our baseline for evaluating the desirability of motorcycles from a purely utilitarian perspective.
+For better or worse[^1], cars are the de facto standard transit solution for most Americans, so we will use them as our baseline for evaluating the desirability of motorcycles from a purely utilitarian perspective.

 ### Comparison